cfcosta/fictional-octo-dollop/README.md

 2. Does it mean the script should just ignore the entry and continue to process all the other ones?

 On the "disputes" part of the spec, it mentions `if the tx specified by the dispute doesn't exist you can ignore it`.

+## AI Usage

+Keeping with the spirit of the project, no AI code has been used.